boozallen/ads-final/README.md

 [![Build Status](https://jenkins.labelcraft.io/buildStatus/icon?job=Master_FrontEnd_Builder)](https://jenkins.labelcraft.io/view/Master/job/Master_FrontEnd_Builder/)[![Build Status](https://jenkins.labelcraft.io/buildStatus/icon?job=Master_API_Builder)](https:/jenkins.labelcraft.io/view/Master/job/Master_API_Builder/)Master Branch Server: https://labelcraft.io

 LabelCRAFT is a crowd-sourcing platform with the goal of improving drug labels.
-Through LabelCRAFT, we are now able to determine whether an adverse effects reported by consumers are accurately described by the manufacturer on the drug label.
+Through LabelCRAFT, we are able to determine whether adverse effects reported by consumers are accurately described by the manufacturer on the drug label.
 By identifying the adverse effects that consumers have reported and are not currently listed on drug labels, we hope to reduce the time it takes for manufacturers to update their labels and better inform consumers.

 The challenge with the label data is that it is unstructured and label sections often vary by manufacturer making it difficult to automate the discovery of adverse effects with technology.
 Simply finding the adverse effect ‘words’ on a label is not sufficient to conclude that the manufacturer has accurately described it as a side effect.
 We felt This challenge is perfect to solve through the power of crowdsourcing.
 LabelCraft is crowd-sourcing platform that asks users questions to assess whether adverse effects reported by consumers (from https://open.fda.gov/drug/label/) are found on the drug label (from https://open.fda.gov/drug/event/).
 To ensure the information we collect is used to its full potential, our data is exposed via an API and documented for third-party application developers.

-The value that Booz Allen Digital offers key strengths to the GSA 18F for the ADS BPA:
+Booz Allen Digital offers key strengths to the GSA 18F for the ADS BPA:

 - **Demonstrated Agile Delivery** – Our firm has strong experience with agile software development as demonstrated on this prototype as well as on GSA Integrated Award Environment (IAE), numerous hackations, and many other federal and commercial engagements.